11 Smart Sociology Research Topics That Will Get You an A

 8. The Sociology of Class Conflict and Inequality

 Classes are treated differently in every society.
 Because the inequalities are so deeply embedded in our society, it is difficult to eliminate them.
-Geographically, classes are segregated, which further complicates the pursuit for equality.
+Geographically, classes are segregated, which further complicates the pursuit of equality.
 Here are some topics to study:

 - Class and Geographical Segregation